growingrv/DemoInteroperability/README.md

 * Module 1 - vehicle list module is written in Swift and
 * Module 2 - vehicle map module is written in Objective C and both are interoperable.
 * Have written some unit tests.
+* The app supports both iPhone and iPad.

 ## Design details:
 * Have designed a highly scalable, maintanable and generic networking layer.